 Welcome to the Moorabool Reservoir Fishing Guide.
-Moorabool Reservoir is one of the largest local water supplies in the central highlands heading towards Daylesford.
-This is a great fishing destination located on Spargo creek road a truly picturesque location with breathtaking views.
-Moorabool for anglers is known for its large trout ( both brown and rainbow ) and redfin population.
-Please keep a note of regulations with rangers frequently patrolling the area.
+Moorabool Reservoir is one of the largest local water supplies in the central highlands, located near Daylesford.
+This is a great fishing destination located on Spargo Creek Road, a truly picturesque location with breathtaking views.
+Moorabool is known for its large trout (both brown and rainbow) and redfin populations.
+Please note the regulations, as rangers frequently patrol the area.

-Check out this video of how to catch trout at Moorabool reservoir.
+Check out this video on how to catch trout at Moorabool Reservoir.

 Things to do at Moorabool Reservoir

-Moorabool is a small tranquil spot to take the family.
-The main entrance of Spargo creek road has bbq facilities, picnic grounds and nicely maintained charming gardens.
-There isn’t much in the area so take some activities with you.
-Be careful when walking around with kids in long grass and rock areas as I have seen several snakes on recent outings
+Moorabool is a tranquil spot to take the family.
+The main entrance of Spargo Creek Road has BBQ facilities, picnic grounds and nicely maintained, charming gardens.
+There isn’t much in the area, so take some activities with you.
+Be careful when walking around with kids in long grass and rock areas, as I have seen several snakes on recent outings.

 Moorabool reservoir is a challenging fishing destination, especially on cold and windy days.
-However you can catch brown trout, rainbow trout and redfin and trophy size trout and redfin are not uncommon at this location.
-The reservoir itself is quite shallow and weedy in many areas.
-This is a great location for lures and soft plastics.
+However, you can catch brown trout, rainbow trout and redfin and trophy-size trout and redfin are not uncommon at this location.
+The reservoir itself is relatively shallow and weedy in many areas.
+This is an excellent location for lures and soft plastics.
 Check out our guide on the best lures to catch Redfin.
-Long casting metal lures and spoons are a must-have option when fishing from the rocks or banks.
-They will allow you to cover great distances which are needed and also allow you to target both trout and redfin at the same time.
-Top options include the nories wasaby and pontoon 21 paco spoon.
-Shallow diving hard body lures and heavily weighted soft plastic minnow imitations are also excellent choices.
-Some good options include bullet lures in bright and natural colours, Daiwa double-clutch, Rapala Countdown series and Savage gear minnows are also excellent choices.
-Traditional lures such as spinners and Tassie devils will also work really well, especially in bright colours.
-You often see trout surfacing to take flys and crickets off the surface so fly and cricket imitations lures and plastics such as the savage Gear Mayfly are also great options.
+Long-casting metal lures and spoons are a must-have option when fishing from the rocks or banks.
+They will allow you to cover great distances that are needed, and also allow you to target both trout and redfin at the same time.
+Top options include the Nories Wasaby and Pontoon 21 Paco Spoon.
+Shallow-diving hard-body lures and heavily weighted soft-plastic minnow imitations are also excellent choices.
+Some good options include bullet lures in bright and natural colours, as well as the Daiwa double-clutch, Rapala Countdown series, and Savage Gear minnows, which are also excellent choices.
+Traditional lures, such as spinners and Tasmanian devils, will also work well, especially in bright colours.
+You often see trout surfacing to take flies and crickets off the surface, so fly and cricket imitations, lures, and plastics such as the savage Gear Mayfly are also great options.

-Bait fishing can be challenging here getting your baits out far enough to get a bite.
-However, should you choose to fish with bait then mudeye on a float, or scrub worms on a running sinker rig is a great choice for both trout and redfin.
-You may also like to try power bait and yabbies.
-When targeting freshwater species such as trout and redfin we recommend fishing with a light spinning rod.
-This will make the experience more enjoyable and improve your catch rates.
+Bait fishing can be challenging here, as getting your baits out far enough to catch a bite can be difficult.
+However, should you choose to fish with bait, then mudeye on a float, or scrub worms on a running sinker rig, is an excellent choice for both trout and redfin.
+You may also like to try Power Bait and yabbies.
+When targeting freshwater species such as trout and redfin, we recommend fishing with a light spinning rod.
+This will enhance the experience and improve your catch rates.
 We suggest a 1-3 or 2-4 kilo fishing rod.
-Coupled with a 2000, 2500 or 3000 size reel that’s been spooled with a decent quality braid between 4-8 pound.
-Then finished with roughly a rod length of a quality fluorocarbon leader.
+Coupled with a 2000, 2500 or 3000 size reel that’s been spooled with a decent quality braid between 4-8 pound and then finished with roughly a rod length of high-quality fluorocarbon leader.
 Trout and Redfin are notorious for feeding more heavily at Dawn and Dusk.
-My personal favourite is fishing the sundown.
-As this reservoir holds trophy size fish you may also consider fishing slightly heavier to ensure you don’t drop a good size trout or redfin.
+My personal favourite is fishing at sundown.
+As this reservoir holds trophy-size fish, you may also consider fishing slightly heavier to ensure you don’t drop a good-size trout or redfin.

 Trout and redfin are notorious for feeding more aggressively at dawn and dusk.
-So we highly recommend fishing in the first and last hours of sunlight.
-With redfin more active in the warmer months and trout more active in the colder months.
-Please remember to follow local rules which include, No fishing with waders, Do not fish on the rock wall, Ensure you fish only in the approved areas, Always carry your Victorian fishing license, No firearms, Vehicle access only in approved areas, No digging for bait, Using berley is not permitted, No boating/kayaking
+We highly recommend fishing during the first and last hours of sunlight.
+Redfin is more active in the warmer months, and trout are more active in the colder months.
+Please remember to follow local rules, which include: No fishing with waders, Do not fish on the rock wall, Ensure you fish only in the approved areas, Always carry your Victorian fishing license, No firearms, Vehicle access only in approved areas, No digging for bait, Using berley is not permitted, No boating/kayaking.

 • Scrub worms